 How is Dupuytren contracture diagnosed?

 Your provider will examine your hand.
-He or she will test the flexibility and feeling in your thumb and fingers.
+They will test the flexibility and feeling in your thumb and fingers.
 Your grip and pinch strength may also be tested.

 Your provider will measure and record the locations of nodules and bands on your palm.
-Using a special tool, he or she will measure how much your fingers are curling or contracting.
+Using a special tool, they will measure how much your fingers are curling or contracting.
 Range of motion in your fingers may also be measured.

 These measurements will be compared to later measurements to see if the disease gets any worse.
 They can also be used to see if treatment is working.